South Africanisms

 BUNNY CHOW– A South African Indian food which is curry served in a hollowed-out half loaf of white bread

-BLIKSEM- smack or punch sometimes used to express surprise, comes from Dutch for lightening.
+BLIKSEM- smack or punch, sometimes used to express surprise, comes from Dutch for lightning.

 BOEREWORS– Farmers sausage, a mixed meat spiced sausage